LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Related Work

 \subsection{Occupancy Prediction}

 Compared to 3D object detection, occupancy prediction provides a more detailed and comprehensive representation of the driving scene, aiding the vehicle in making more reasonable decisions.
-It also requires the ability of BEV framework to aggregate multi-view images, but generally represent the scene with 3D voxel features~\cite{li2023voxformer,zhang2023occformer, cao2022monoscene}.
+It also requires the ability of BEV framework to aggregate multi-view images, but generally represents the scene with 3D voxel features~\cite{li2023voxformer,zhang2023occformer, cao2022monoscene}.
 The classic 3D object detectors such as BEVDet and BEVFormer can be modified into the occupancy prediction method by transforming the image features into voxel features.
 SurroundOcc~\cite{wei2023surroundocc} expands the height dimension of BEV features by adopting spatial cross-attention and applies 3D convolution to upsample the volume features.
-FB-OCC~\cite{li2023fbocc} combines forward view transformation with the backward approach to improve the BEV features, which are combined with voxel features for further process.
+FB-OCC~\cite{li2023fbocc} combines forward view transformation with the backward approach to improve the BEV features, which are combined with voxel features for further processing.
 COTR~\cite{ma2024cotr} reconstructs the compact 3D occupancy representation that has higher information density than voxel features.
-There are also some methods that pursue annotation-free training.
-RenderOcc~\cite{pan2024renderocc} predicts the density and label for each voxel based on the voxel features and utilizes NeRF to render the depth map and semantic segmentation of the images.
+OccMamba~\cite{li2025occmamba} constructs the first Mamba framework for occupancy prediction.
+Some methods pursue annotation-free training.
+RenderOcc~\cite{pan2024renderocc} predicts the density and label for each voxel based on the voxel features and renders the depth map and semantic segmentation of the images.
 SelfOcc~\cite{huang2024selfocc} employs a signed distance field to render 2D depth maps, along with raw color and semantic maps, under the supervision of the image sequence.